mattmakai/mattmakai.com/source/content/posts/140830-djangocon-enterprise-headaches.rst

   is a video where Jacobian rolls through each of the top ten and what to do about addressing each security concern.

+* The official `Django security docs page <https://docs.djangoproject.com/en/dev/topics/security/>`_ provides a good overview of security features baked into Django.

+* Reading `Django and the OWASP Top 10 <http://blog.mikeleone.com/2011/10/security-django-and-owasp-top-10.html>`_
+  and watching
+  `Jacobian's talk on Django vs the OWASP Top 10 <https://www.youtube.com/watch?v=sra9x44lXgU>`_ provide further insight into how Django assists with the top web application vulnerabilities.

 Tranferring Data from Legacy Systems
 ------------------------------------
+* `Working with legacy databases <https://docs.djangoproject.com/en/dev/howto/legacy-databases/>`_
+  is the official Django documentation on the topic.

+* `Generate Django models from a database <http://stackoverflow.com/questions/1179469/is-it-posible-to-generate-django-models-from-the-database>`_ via the inspectdb command.

+* Create a
+  `database graph from your Django models <http://django-extensions.readthedocs.org/en/latest/graph_models.html>`_ using the django-extensions to genereate GraphViz files.

 Securing Python Package Installations
 -------------------------------------
+* `How to get pip working behind a proxy server <http://stackoverflow.com/questions/19080352/how-to-get-pip-to-work-behind-a-proxy-server>`_ basically explains how to set the https_proxy variable on Linux so pip can properly connect to PyPI.

+* `Setting up a custom PyPI server <http://jamie.curle.io/blog/setting-up-a-custom-pypi-server/>`_ walks through how to do exactly that.

 Correcting Dynamic Typing Misconceptions